-Policy acquisition costs and other insurance expenses as a percentage of net premiums were 13.3% in the first quarter of 2006 compared to 19.2% in the first quarter of 2005.
+Policy acquisition costs and other insurance expenses as a percentage of net premiums were 19.3% in the third quarter of 2006 compared to 14.8% in the third quarter of 2005, and 15.8% for the nine months ended September 30, 2006 compared to 17.1% for the nine months ended September 30, 2005.
 These percentages fluctuate due to timing of client company reporting, variations in the mixture of business being reinsured and the relative maturity of the business.
 In addition, as the segment grows, renewal premiums, which have lower allowances than first-year premiums, represent a greater percentage of the total net premiums.
-Accordingly, the change in the mixture of business during the current quarter caused the loss ratio to slightly increase and caused the policy acquisition costs and other insurance expenses as a percentage of net premiums to slightly decrease.

-Other operating expenses for the quarter increased to 6.0% of net premiums in 2006 from 4.0% in 2005.
+Other operating expenses for the quarter increased from 5.3% of net premiums in 2005 to 7.9% in 2006, and for the first nine months it increased from 4.9% to 6.8%.
 This increase was due to higher costs associated with maintaining and supporting the increase in business over the past several years.
 The Company believes that sustained growth in net premiums should lessen the burden of start-up expenses and expansion costs over time.